Frequently Asked Questions& answers...

 - Peak sea ducks: King Eiders

 - These hunts occur on St. Paul Island, Alaska

 Where do you hunt and fish?

-Cold Bay, Alaska is roughly 630 miles southwest of Anchorage and access to the area is provided by Alaska Airlines.
+Cold Bay, Alaska is roughly 630 miles southwest of Anchorage and access to the area is provided by Aleutian Airways and Ravn Alaska.
 There are numerous roads of varying quality to access different areas near town.
 The Peninsula is bordered by the Bering Sea to the north and the Pacific Ocean to the south.
 Guests will hunt a wide variety of different locations depending on what species you are targeting.

 Do not be mislead by guides who over promise and under perform.
 Do your research and contact the US Fish & Wildlife Izembek National Wildlife Refuge office (907-532-2445) and ask them which guides are permitted to hunt in the Izembek National Wildlife Refuge.

 Izembek is the entire point of making this long journey to Cold Bay.
 You do not want to miss out on being guided in this Wetland of International Importance – finding your way into the heart of this wilderness for an unforgettable experience cannot be done on your own.